yiisoft/view/docs/basic-functionality.md

 $view->localize($file, 'ru', 'ru');
 ```

 File choice is based on the specified language code.
-In particular, a file with the same name will be looked
+A file with the same name will be looked
 for under the subdirectory whose name is the same as the language code.
 For example, given the file
 `/path/to/views/blog/posts.php` and the language code `ru-RU`, the localized file will be looked
 for as `/path/to/views/blog/ru-RU/posts.php`.
 If the file is not found, it will try a fallback